mriziq/gui-twitter-manager-touchberry/README.md

 * If the corresping check box is selected, and an item is click selected, this fuction reads and removes hashtags in data.json.<br>

 <br>
-class Twitter: This classes uses _data.json_ to randomly generate a tweet, initialize the Twitter API, post tweets, and execute likes.
+class Twitter: This classes uses _data.json_ to randomly generate a tweet, initialize the Twitter API, post tweets, and execute likes.<br>

 <br>
 *generateTweet* function:<br>